Blyzz616/BoxSOP/policies/Everyday_Log_Retention.md

 Any disposal of logs must be documented and approved by the IT Security team to ensure compliance with data protection regulations.

 ### Compliance and Enforcement
-Non-compliance with this policy may result in disciplinary action, up to and including termination of employment.
+Non-compliance with this policy may result in disciplinary action, up to and including termination of employment or legal action.
 All employees are required to adhere to this policy and report any concerns or violations to the IT Security team.

 This policy is subject to regular review and updates by the IT Security team to align with industry best practices and regulatory requirements.